-Recording gameplay videos has become a popular way for gamers to share their accomplishments, show-off, or even create content.
-Despite the fact that there are more tools available nowadays to record such videos, many still find that recording high quality gameplay videos can be challenging.
+Recording gameplay videos have become a popular way for gamers to share their accomplishments, show-off, or even create content.
+Even though more tools are available nowadays to record such videos, many still find that recording high-quality gameplay videos can be challenging.

 If you would like to start recording better quality gameplay videos, there are a few areas that you should try to optimize and improve:

-The resolution of the recording should be the same as the game resolution, otherwise the video will have a lower definition and less details than what you see on your screen.
-Typically games nowadays run in 1080p, which is the resolution that you should try to record at as well.
+The resolution of the recording should be the same as the game resolution.
+Otherwise, the video will have a lower definition and fewer details than what you see on your screen.
+Typically games nowadays run in 1080p, which is the resolution that you should try to record at.

-The framerate of the video that you record will determine how smooth any movement is in it, and so the higher it is the better.
-For gameplay videos you should try to record at 60 frames per second if you want the video to look really high quality and fluid.
+The framerate of the video that you record will determine how smooth any movement is in it, and so the higher it is, the better.
+You should record at 60 frames per second for gameplay videos if you want the video to look really high quality and fluid.